Synchronization and Hopf Bifurcation in Stuart--Landau Networks: Introduction

 We emphasize that for general network topologies, the parameter $\mu$ must be sufficiently large to guarantee synchronization, and we provide explicit sufficient conditions on the initial data (see, Theorem \ref{thm:identical-complete} and Theorem \ref{cor:identical-complete}).
-In contrast, when $\mu$ is close to zero, a restriction to highly symmetric—yet still broadly representative—ring networks allows for a block-diagonalization of the linearized system.
-This structural simplification enables a precise analysis of Hopf bifurcation points and ensures the emergence of synchronized states at criticality (see, Theorem \ref{first bifurcation}-Theorem \ref{additional_hopf}).
+In contrast, when $\mu$ is close to zero, a restriction to highly symmetric---yet still broadly representative---ring networks allows for a block-diagonalization of the linearized system.
+This structural simplification enables a precise analysis of the synchronous Hopf branch and of the critical parameter values and multiplicities of the non-synchronous spatial modes (see Theorem \ref{first bifurcation}--Theorem \ref{additional_hopf}).